pixelgrade/noto-free/readme.txt

 == Description ==

-Noto is a free notebook inspired blogging theme, designed for your creative ambitions.
+Noto is a notebook inspired blogging theme, designed for your creative ambitions.
 From the variety of colors, the use of subtle motion effects and visual cues, this is the perfect solution to explore the rhythm and dynamics of your text‐based content.

 == Installation ==